alisay/mush/README.md

 Stripe is an online payment processing infrastructure.
 In this app, it allows users to leave a tip, redirecting them to a payment gateway and sending back API endpoints when payment is confirmed.

+* Geocoder

+Geocoder is a gem which takes an address and searches for its coordinates.
+It can also do the reverse, given latitude and longitude.
+It is used in this app to allow users to indicate the location of a mushroom foraging spot.

 ## R17	Describe your projects models in terms of the relationships (active record associations) they have with each other

 **Complete discussion of the project’s models with an understanding of how its active record associations function 6 points**